Overview

 The User launches the application and the

-.
-Depending on the user’s current list in view, it will either be anXpireItemList
+MainWindowcallsLogicwhich in turn callsModelto obtain a current active list throughgetCurrentFilteredItemList().
+Depending on the user’s current list in view, it will either be anXpireItemListorReplenishList. -

 On starting of the GUI,